 Palm Springs was built with an emphasis on health and wellbeing as well as luxury.

-A manicure, pedicure, or massage can be enjoyed at almost any resort, but Greater Palm Springs is known for its health spas, where you can recharge, reinvigorate, and detoxify.
+A manicure, pedicure, or massage can be enjoyed at almost any resort, but the greater Palm Springs area is known for its health spas, where you can recharge, reinvigorate, and detoxify.

 The water in Desert Hot Springs comes out of the springs at 60 degrees Celsius, is cooled, and then sent to the baths.
 The mineral content of the water has long been thought to be beneficial to the human body.

 You can make a reservation at Two Bunch Palms, which has a cave with two mineral pools and a waterfall, as well as a unique yoga dome where regular classes are held.